SUKOHI/Memento/README.md

 # Memento
 A PHP package mainly developed for Laravel to check result using boolean value.
+(This is for Laravel 4.2.
+[For Laravel 5](https://github.com/SUKOHI/Memento))

 Installation&setting for Laravel
 ====